josephspurrier/surfstack-mongodb/README.md

     }

-// Then create an index.php file and add this:
+Then create an index.php file and add this:

     // To start using the library, include each PHP file in your application: require_once 'ConnectionInfo.php';
     require_once 'Driver.php';
     require_once 'FindModifyOptions.php';
     require_once 'ReturnStatus.php';

     // Create an instance of the class
     $db = new \SurfStack\MongoDB\Test();
     // Add a record to the database
     $db->add();

+Run the file and you will have a new record in your database.